Kampung Raja Uda Komuter station

 The Kampung Raja Uda Komuter station is a commuter train stop located in Kampung Raja Uda, Klang, Selangor and served by the Port Klang Line of the KTM Komuter railway system.

-The Kampung Raja Uda Komuter station was built in suburban area and named after the village, Kampung Raja Uda, located northern east from Port Klang.
+The Kampung Raja Uda Komuter station was built in a suburban area and named after the village, Kampung Raja Uda, located northeast from Port Klang.

-Kampung Raja Uda is a very convenient location, it only takes 10 minutes to Federal Highway, Kesas Highway, NKVE Highway.
+Kampung Raja Uda is located in a very accesible area, it only takes 10 minutes to Federal Highway, Kesas Highway, and the NKVE Highway.